starship/starship/docs/pl-PL/config/README.md

 behind = "⇣${count}"
 ```

-## Golang
+## Go

-The `golang` module shows the currently installed version of [Golang](https://golang.org/).
+The `golang` module shows the currently installed version of [Go](https://golang.org/).
 By default the module will be shown if any of the following conditions are met:

 - The current directory contains a `go.mod` file
 - The current directory contains a `go.sum` file